Olivia Aminta

 • Urban planning and governance

-As a scholar at the Laboratory of Ecological Restoration (LRE) at the Institute of Biology of the UNAM, she carried out a research project that aims to restore agro-techniques and axolotl communities in an urban wetland in Mexico city, by engaging with local communities, government, academy, and private sector.
+As a scholar at the Laboratory of Ecological Restoration at the UNAM Institute of Biology, she worked on a research project that aims to restore agro-techniques and axolotl communities in an urban wetland in Mexico City, by engaging with local communities, government, academy, and private sector.

 Awards and achievements

-• SEP-UNAM Research Initiation Honors Scholarship to develop research activities in foreign educational institutions in Sweden and France
+• 2021 SEP-UNAM Research Initiation Honors Scholarship to develop research activities in foreign educational institutions in Sweden and France.

 Staff details